Ph.D. in Economics, University of Pennsylvania, 2017 - Now

 B.S. in Mathematical Decision Science & Economics, University of North Carolina at Chapel Hill, 2014 - 2017

-Research Interests (influencer marketing, social media, online digital marketing)
+Research Interests (influencer marketing, social media, digital marketing)

 How Should Firms Cooperate with Honest Influencers?
 (Zijun Tian)